heygrady/fetch-actions/docs/api/identityHandler.md

 # identityHandler
 The identity handler is designed for internal use only.
 It is the default handler for responseHandlers and transformers.
 Under the hood the handler doesn't do anything at all.
-It receives an object and an action and blindly returns the object.
+It receives an object and an action and returns the object.

 ## Usage
 ```js